Here he goes again… Talking about Mount Taranaki.

 Simple.
 Like all backcountry huts in New Zealand.
-This hut only has 16 beds, in bunk bed form, and they fill up QUICK.
+This hut only has 16 bunk beds, and they fill up QUICK.
 Garrett and I were actually about to be pissed because it’s well known that some people are dicks (see above) and make the dick move of not paying for a hut.

 They make the hike up, don’t pay (not all huts have wardens every night) and they take up a bed anyway leaving the paying people to the floor.
 Luckily Garrett and I snagged the last two beds available!
 Phew…